diegomartinez2/DMG/SSCHA_documentation/Tutorial_hands2/start.rst

     import sys
     sys.exit(main(sys.argv))

-and now we put the top part of the code, the inputs:
+and now we put the top part of the code, we import some libraries:

 .. code-block:: python